jlh110147-sketch/JMIR-95929-pipeline/README.md

 # JMIR-95929-pipelines (HF--XGBoost)
-A Risk-Aware Pseudotime Approach for Modeling Heart Failure Progression: A Geometric Analysis of Longitudinal Electronic Health Record Data

 Source code for:

 "A Risk-Aware Pseudotime Approach for Modeling Heart Failure Progression: A Geometric Analysis of Longitudinal Electronic Health Record Data"